3 March 2021

 One thing is certain, being motivated is a quality we all want.
 Basically, it’s the desire to do things.
-Its deciding what we want out of life and finding the energy to make it happen.
-Motivation is what gets you up and out of bed in the morning, pushing you to go for a run, study for an exam or prepare a healthy meal.
+It’s deciding what we want out of life and finding the energy to make it happen.
+Motivation is what gets you up and out of bed in the morning, pushing you to go for a run, work on your business or prepare a healthy meal.

 Setting clear goals is the first step to improving motivation.
 The right goals make us feel excited and confident we can achieve them.
 As we recognise ourselves succeeding at the goals we have set ourselves, our confidence increases.
 We then become more willing to commit to new challenges.
 In this way, motivation creates more motivation.
 Over time, this helps us to change our old habits and improve our sense of achievement and satisfaction.

 When I work with clients who want to be more motivated, we work together to develop the skills and strategies they need to achieve what they want.
-We look at the beliefs and patterns holding clients back and how they can change them into ones that motivate them to make changes.
+We look at the beliefs and patterns holding them back and how they can change them.
 Together, we find way to make goals clear and easier to achieve.
-We also look at improving self-confidence and assertiveness skills, so clients have everything they need in place support their motivation to make changes.
+We also look at improving self-confidence and assertiveness skills, so they have techniques in place to support them to make changes that last.

-If your goals don’t represent what you truly want, they are difficult to achieve.
+If your goals don’t represent what you truly want, they’re difficult to achieve.
 Knowing what you value provides direction.
-Once your values are clear you can focus your time and attention on what is important to you.
+Once your values are clear you can focus your time and attention on what’s important to you.
 Try this exercise to help clarify your values.